-OVERVIEW: The Thomas Scattergood Foundation awards grants to groups advocating for local and systematic change in behavioral healthcare delivery.
-The foundation also awards grants to groups fighting mental illness stigma, building workforce capacity in the behavioral health field, and fighting to include mental health as a larger part of integrated healthcare.
+OVERVIEW: The Thomas Scattergood Foundation awards grants to groups that advocate for local and systematic change in behavioral healthcare delivery.
+The foundation also funds grants to groups fighting the stigma of mental illness, building workforce capacity in the behavioral health field, and fighting to include mental health as a larger part of integrated healthcare.

-IP TAKE: A big component of Scattergood’s mental health grantmaking is growing the public dialogue on mental and behavioral healthcare.
-Small groups shouldn’t shy away from this funder, as it supports organizations advocating for improved mental healthcare at both the local and national levels.
+IP TAKE: Scattergood’s mental health grantmaking seeks to encourage public dialogue about mental and behavioral healthcare.
+Small groups should approach this funder, as it supports organizations that advocate for improved mental healthcare at both the local and national levels.

-The Scattergood Foundation’s grants are very much focused on creating change in behavioral healthcare delivery at both the grassroots and systematic levels.
-The foundation supports projects and programs that combat mental illness stigma, promote knowledge and understanding, advocate for the integration of mental healthcare services into larger healthcare systems, improve health outcomes of both physical and behavioral health, and build workforce capacity in the behavioral health field.
+The Scattergood Foundation’s grants seek to create change in behavioral healthcare delivery at both the grassroots and systematic levels.
+The foundation supports projects and programs that combat the stigma of mental illness, promote knowledge and understanding, advocate for the integration of mental healthcare services into larger healthcare systems, improve health outcomes of both physical and behavioral health, and build workforce capacity in the behavioral health field.

-Grant amounts range pretty broadly here, generally from $5,000 to $50,000.
+Grant amounts range from $5,000 to $50,000.
 To learn more about the kinds of organizations receiving Scattergood support, explore its Grants Database.